matzemathics/nemo-doc/src/content/docs/guides/tour.md

 Only one `length` fact will be computed, namely `length("example", 7)`, but there will not be any visible error.

 In general, many functions in Nemo are named like corresponding functions in SPARQL, and Nemo strives to implement them in the same way.

-***Known restriction in Nemo v0.5.0.*** As of Nemo v0.5.0, built-in functions are strictly case-sensitive.
-Using functions that are not recognized by Nemo leads to an error (in fact, a panic).
-Future versions of Nemo will support user-defined nested functions.
+Built-ins are not case-sensitive.

 For a comprehensive list of built-in functions and predicates, see the section on [built-ins](/nemo-doc/reference/builtins).